ElectricNightOwl/ArmSwinger/README.md

 If you use too low of a value here, you may have rewind false positives.
 If you use too high a number, there may be very minor performance implications.

+#####Num Raycasts To Average Across
+Number of Raycasts to average together when determining where to place the play area.
+Lower numbers will make the play area moving feel more responsive.
+Higher numbers will smooth out terrain bumps but may feel laggy.
+Setting this to 1 will disable the feature.

 #### Wall Clip Prevention Settings
 #####Prevent Wall Clipping
 Prevents players from putting their headset through walls and ground that are in the Ground Layer Mask list.